-Q. Do sex workers choose their line of work?
+Q).
+Do sex workers choose their line of work?

-Q. Where do sex workers work?
+Q).)
+Where do sex workers work?

 The sex industry is subject to local contexts and circumstances.
 There are a myriad of ways in which the seller and buyer come into contact with each other.
-Whilst, some work on the streets, which is considered the most dangerous work setting, others may work in brothels or as agency workers; they may set themselves up in flats; they may advertise on the internet and work independently.
+Some work on the streets, which is considered the most dangerous work setting, others may work in brothels or as agency workers; they may set themselves up in flats; they may advertise on the internet and work independently.

-Q. Who becomes involved in sex work?
+Q).
+Who becomes involved in sex work?

 Women, men and transgendered people from a wide range of backgrounds become involved in sex work for a wide variety of reasons.
 They work for the same reason as other people, in order to earn money.
 Services are reporting that there is an increase in the number of students who are selling sex to fund themselves through college.

-Q. Are issues for male sex workers different that those for women?
+Q).
+Are issues for male sex workers different that those for women?

 If those involved in sex work are marginalised they have the same needs e.g. housing, health services etc. However, there are specific separate issues for males, namely addressing homophobia and hetero-sexism within service provision and the recognition that not all males involved in sex work are gay.

-Q. Is sex work new to society?
+Q).
+Is sex work new to society?

 Studies indicate that sex work has existed and continues to exist in all societies at all times.
-It is mentioned in the Bible and existed in Byzantine.
+It is mentioned in the Bible and existed in Byzantine and ancient Greek and Roman Civilisations.
 It also existed in ancient Irish society during the Brehon Law times.
-At the turn of the 20th century, Dublin had a thriving red light district called �Monto�.
+At the turn of the 20th century, Dublin had a red light district called Monto.

-Q. Are all foreign sex workers in Ireland trafficked into the sex industry?
+Q).
+Are all foreign sex workers in Ireland trafficked into the sex industry?

 Human trafficking is the practice of deceiving, coercing or otherwise removing people from their home or their countries and forcing them to work for little or no compensation in situations of exploitation.
 Trafficking is not synonymous with sex work and victims of human trafficking may be forced to work in industries such as agriculture, domestic service as well as the sex industry.
 It is critical to distinguish human trafficking, which is a violation of human rights, from voluntary migration.

-A distinction also needs to be made between migrant workers who voluntarily sell sex and those who are victims of international trafficking criminal gangs who force people to work as sex workers.
+A distinction also needs to be made between migrant workers who voluntarily sell sex and those who are victims of international trafficking from criminal gangs who force people to work as sex workers.
 It has also been reported that migrant sex workers may pay an agency to bring them into another country or they may have networks of friends and family who facilitate their move from one country to another.

 SWAI does not support human trafficking in any form.
 We suggest that more effort and resources be deployed to pursue these international criminal gangs, rather than wasting valuable and finite resources by targeting consenting adults who voluntarily engage in commercial sexual activity.

-Q. What about criminalising clients?
+Q).
+What about criminalising clients?

 Legislation was enacted in Sweden in 1999, which criminalises the clients of sex workers.
 Essentially it makes it illegal to buy sex but not to sell sex; it is based on the premise that all prostitution is exploitation of women.
 The feedback from Swedish sex workers and organisations is that sex work still exists but is rendered more dangerous because they have to take more risks and also because sex work is driven underground making it much harder to engage these groups in health and support services.

-Q. In regard to the law, what are the other options?
+Q).
+In regard to the law, what are the other options?